 When you’re looking to rent commercial property, go over the lease with a fine-tooth comb and make sure you get answers to any questions you may have before signing.
 After all, your new office space will be the home of your business for as long as the contract is viable.
 You want to make sure everything is crystal clear.

 This is a major detail that needs to be clearly communicated before the lease is signed.
 The world is in a state of constant change.
 What if the building’s wiring needs to be updated to accommodate a 5G network?
 Who’s responsible for paying for that?

-Who has responsibility for upgrades needs to be clearly stated in the lease to avoid problems later on.
+Whose responsibility it is for upgrades needs to be clearly stated in the lease to avoid problems later on.
 Most likely, repairs that are your fault and in your immediate office space will fall to you.
 But what about repairs in common areas?
 What systems are in place to get a pothole in the parking lot filled?